TomHyhlik/termik/README.md

 # termik
-Open source GUI terminal for data transmission via serial or network based on [Qt](https://www.qt.io/).
-The project can be compiled for Linux, Mac and also Windows or whatever Qt supports.
+Thi is desktop GUI terminal app for data transmission via serial or network based on [Qt](https://www.qt.io/).
+The project can be compiled for Linux, Mac and Windows or whatever Qt supports.

-I made this app, cause none of the available terminals for data transmission does not suits my needs.
+I made this app, because none of the available terminals for data transmission does not suit my needs.

-## usage
-Everything is done using shortcuts which is shown after pressing F1.
-Transmit data in the terminal is done by pressing Enter.

 ## features
-* Communication via serial or network (TCP/UDP)
+* Communication via serial or network (TCP client, TCP server, UDP)
+* Scan of network devices
+* Scan of available serial ports
-* Terminal input and output is supported in ASCII, HEX and DEC data formats
+* Terminal input and output data are supported in ASCII, HEX and DEC data formats
 * Option of of app runing from CLI with configuration arguments and possible auto connection to a device
-* Logging into txt file
+* Log terminal output into txt file
-* Logging time of events
+* Log of time events
 * Option of prefix and suffix added to every transmitted data
 * Script of Tx data supported, where each line of a file is transmitted with adjustable period in repetitive or single shot mode
-* autoscan of all devices in the network

-## todo:
+## usage
-	* put each widget of terminal output and input into list of widgets and put each one into tabWidget
-	* autoclear tweak a bit
-	* tweak NetworkWorker class
-	* network Protocol add to config json save file
+Everything is done using shortcuts which is shown after pressing F1.
+Transmit data in the terminal is done by pressing Enter.